← Back to Grammar

 Es importante que lleguemos temprano

-It's important that we arrive early
+It's important we arrive early

 Es necesario que hables con él